bryndav/photosorter/README.md

 Coming changes

-* Logger
-* Setup tool,  for automatic requirements handling and installment
 * Args parsing, for easier use then needing to go into the code to change folder path
 * Database, simple indexing of images